NCI900-Training-Organisation/intro-to-pytorch/docs/source/tutorial/what_is_NN.rst

 1. **Produce Outputs of Neurons**: After computing the weighted sum of inputs and adding the bias, an activation function is applied to this value.

-2. **Update Weights and Biases During Training**: Activation functions play a role in updating weights and biases during the training process.
-When the network is trained using methods like backpropagation, the gradient of the loss function with respect to the weights and biases is calculated.
+2. **Update Weights and Biases During Training**: Activation functions play a role in updating weights and biases during the *training process*.
+When the network is trained using methods like *backpropagation*, the *gradient* of the *loss function* with respect to the weights and biases is calculated.
-   The gradient depends on the derivative of the activation function, which helps adjust weights and biases to minimize the error.
+   The gradient depends on the *derivative* of the activation function, which helps adjust weights and biases to minimize the *error*.
 Therefore, the choice of activation function affects how effectively the network learns.

 Characteristics of Activation Functions: